Wild – 15 years

 Often several males will attempt to gain breeding rights with the same female.

 Females give birth to live young underwater.
 They may have as many as 11 young though the average is 6.
-They will typically reproduce once every two years.
+Older females tend to produce a larger number of young.
+They will typically reproduce once every two years taking the middle yar to

 Young are darker in coloration than the adults and will lighten as they age.